Walter-Gaitan/aws-bootcamp-cruddur-2023/journal/week2.md

 ## Requirements

 [X] Have a Honeycomb account
-[] Xray installed on your machine
+[X] Xray installed on your machine
-[] Setup AWS CLoudwatch on the application
+[X] Setup AWS CLoudwatch on the application
+[X] Have a Rollbar account

 ## Tasks